 - Store jewelry, hair accessories, and small adornments in a secure location.
 Avoid using or wearing these items around infants and young children.

-- Use age-appropriate art supplies and avoid materials that can be easily swallowed, like small beads or buttons.
+- Use age-appropriate art supplies and avoid materials that are easily swallowed, like small beads or buttons.

 - Empty pockets and bags when children are around to prevent them from accessing coins, keys, or other small objects.